irakliskhirtladze/Academy/readme.md

 'Search student' button will switch page and user will be able to choose an advisor from dropdown list to search all students that advisor has.

+### And finally
+I have tested it many times but there still may be some bugs.
 Enjoy and share your thoughts!